• Home

 Workflows -> After augmented LLMs, prompt chaining takes the process a step further by dividing tasks into smaller, manageable subtasks.
 Routing further refines the process by classifying inputs and directing them to specialized tasks.
 It ensures that each type of input gets the appropriate processing path.
 Parallelization then allows those specialized multiple tasks to be processed simultaneously, aggregating their results for a comprehensive output.
 An orchestrator LLM directs tasks to specialized worker LLMs, which process them and return their results for synthesis unlike parallelization, where subtasks are predefined.
 Workflows involve a continuous Evaluator-Optimizer feedback loop where one model generates outputs and another model evaluates these outputs.

-Agents -> Agents as augmented LLMs, are designed to handle complex tasks by first receiving input or commands from a human.
+Agents -> Augmented with LLMs, agents are designed to handle complex tasks by first receiving input or commands from a human.
 Once the task is defined, they autonomously plan and execute actions, though they may seek clarification or judgment from the user when necessary.
-Throughout the process, agents gather “ground truth” from their environment, such as tool results or code outputs, to assess progress.
+Agents gather “ground truth” from their environment, such as tool results or code outputs, to assess progress throughout the process.
 They can pause for human feedback at key checkpoints or when facing obstacles, ensuring continuous optimization.

 Critical Characteristics of Agentic AI